-- A3.14 Proposals for flatted development, or involving the conversion of residential unit(s) into a larger number of units must provide for a good standard of amenity for all occupiers and consider the effect of development on the amenity of adjacent properties, and put in place measures to address any adverse impacts raised.
-This will include (but is not limited to) the following considerations: - a) The number of units per core and storey should not normally exceed 8 in order to encourage neighbourly interaction, and a smaller number is preferable; - b) Internal communal corridors should be a minimum of 1.5m wide and should ideally have windows which open to promote cross ventilation and maximise daylight; - c) Common/shared entrances should lead to a hall large enough for people to manoeuvre with shopping and/or baby buggies, and in wheelchairs, with ease; - d) Access cores must provide an access control system, with entry phones in all dwellings linked to a main front door with remote electronic lock release. - e) Internal layouts, including the relationship of rooms on different floors within the scheme, and the position of entrances, extensions and fire escapes should ensure amenity for all occupiers;
+Proposals for flatted development, or involving the conversion of residential unit(s) into a larger number of units must provide for a good standard of amenity for all occupiers and consider the effect of development on the amenity of adjacent properties, and put in place measures to address any adverse impacts raised.
+This will include (but is not limited to) the following considerations:

+a) The number of units per core and storey should not normally exceed 8 in order to encourage neighbourly interaction, and a smaller number is preferable;

+- a) Internal communal corridors should be a minimum of 1.5m wide and should ideally have windows which open to promote cross ventilation and maximise daylight; - b) Common/shared entrances should lead to a hall large enough for people to manoeuvre with shopping and/or baby buggies, and in wheelchairs, with ease; - c) Access cores must provide an access control system, with entry phones in all dwellings linked to a main front door with remote electronic lock release; - d) Internal layouts, including the relationship of rooms on different floors within the scheme, and the position of entrances, extensions and fire escapes should ensure amenityutility for all occupiers.
+If internal layouts are unable to maintain room relationships details of acoustic insulation will be required.